invisible-college/ietf-braid-draft/wiki-braid.md

 We have a working prototype of the Braid protocol, and have deployed it with production websites.
 This document describes the new protocol, how it differs from prior versions of HTTP, and a plan to deploy it in a backwards-compatible way, where web developers can opt into the new synchronization features without breaking the rest of the web.

-## A Common Model for Synchronization
+## Braid's Common Model for Synchronization

-Even though there are many synchronizers, it is possible for them to communicate in a common language, with a common set of concepts.
-Different synchronizers use different data structures internally, and have different network messages-- however, the *information* they send can all be represented in a common language, using a common set of concepts:
+Even though there are many synchronizers, it is possible for them to communicate in a common language.
+Different synchronizers use different data structures internally, and have different network messages-- however, the *information* they send can all be represented with a common set of concepts:

  - **Versions** define points in time, irrespective of space
  - **Locations** define points of space, irrespective of time
  - **Patches** replace regions of space, across spans of time

 These three concepts are enough to represent any type of change to a JSON data structure.
-To prove this, we have implemented network translators for two popular synchronizers into this common model, and made them interoperable.
+(We have verified this by translating the network messages of ShareDB and Automerge into these concepts and they still work.)

 However, synchronizers also differ in how they *merge* changes to the same region of state.
 These differences can be captured as a *merge type*: